npm/jobs/2018/q4/vp-product.md

 ## Where we can hire

 Our headquarters are in Oakland, California.
-The team has members in Oakland, Seattle, Portland, Brooklyn, England, Panama, and Poznan.
+The product team is hiring worldwide.
+We can best support you if you can overlap with US time zones.
 If you have experience working remotely, so do we.
 We cannot currently sponsor new work visas other than TN-1s, but we can transfer existing H-1Bs.